 In certain circumstances, accommodation or accommodation payments may be tax exempt if provided:

-- for out of town secondments or capital project
+- for out of town secondments or capital projects

-- in connection with Canterbury earthquake reconstructions projects
+- in connection with Canterbury earthquake reconstruction projects

 - when an employee is required to work in multiple locations on an ongoing basis

-Four types of employer provided accommodation are always non taxable:
+Five types of employer-provided accommodation are always non-taxable.

-- a station in Antarctica lodging provided for shift workers such as fire fighters, ambulance staff and care givers when it’s needed to perform their duties
+- Lodging provided for shift workers such as fire fighters, ambulance staff and caregivers when: